How to Know If You Have an Abscess Tooth: Symptoms You Shouldn’t Ignore

 Your dentist should drain the tooth abscess for you to relieve the facial swelling it causes.
 Schedule a dentist consultation immediately.
 While you wait for your appointment, you can follow these measures to manage the swollen face.

-• Sleeping upright with your head in an elevated position can help reduce fluid build-up.
+- Sleeping upright with your head elevated can help reduce fluid buildup.

 When Is an Abscess Tooth Considered a Medical Emergency?